Mile Bogović: Pastoral work

 Fr.
 Bogović served as the parish priest in Krivi Put and at the same time the chaplain in Slunj (1964–1966).
 After his return from studies in Italy, he performed the following duties: he was the personal assistant of Archbishop Viktor Burić, rector of the Theological Faculty at the University of Rijeka, parish priest in Praputnjak near Bakar, Vicar General of the Archdiocese of Rijeka–Senj and professor of a church history at the University of Rijeka.

 Bishop

-On 4 June 1999 he was appointed by Pope John Paul II as an Auxiliary Bishop of the Archdiocese of Rijeka–Senj.
+On 4 June 1999, he was appointed by Pope John Paul II as an Auxiliary Bishop of the Archdiocese of Rijeka–Senj.
 On 29 June 1999 he was consecrated as bishop by Archbishop Anton Tamarut and other prelates of the Roman Catholic Church in the St. Vid Cathedral in Rijeka.
 One year later, on 25 May 2000, he became the first Diocesan Bishop of the newly created Gospić-Senj.

-He retired on 4 April 2016, after he reached age limit of 75 years old.
+He retired in 2016, after he reached age limit of 75 years old.
 Bogović died from COVID-19 during the COVID-19 pandemic in Croatia on 19 December 2020.